cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   ciphertext can be decrypted if the recipient's public encryption key and the PSK are compromised.

-* Hiding of plaintext length - AEAD ciphertexts produced by HPKE do not hide the length of the plaintext.
-Applications requiring this level of privacy should employ a suitable padding mechanism, see also
+* Hiding plaintext length - AEAD ciphertexts produced by HPKE do not hide the plaintext length.
+Applications requiring this level of privacy should use a suitable padding mechanism.
+See
-  {{?I-D.ietf-tls-esni}} and {{?RFC8467}}.
+  {{?I-D.ietf-tls-esni}} and {{?RFC8467}} for examples of protocol-specific padding policies.

 ## Metadata Protection